realjck/story-engine/README.md

 Copy and paste questions from an existing model (the 'instruction' line is optional, and the 'feedback' line is mandatory (leave empty if not used).

+A sheet has the capacity to include any quantity of questions.

+A question can have up to six answers.

-The correct answer is indicated by the word "ok".
-It is possible to have one correct answer (QCU) or multiple (QCM) Note that it is possible to force the possibility of multiple answers for a QCU by using "okm" instead of "ok"
+The correct answer is indicated by the word `ok`.
+It is possible to have one correct answer (QCU) or multiple (QCM) Note that it is possible to force the possibility of multiple answers for a QCU by using `okm` instead of `ok`.

 ## SYNTAX OF 'CONTENU_xxx' SHEETS: